 To find that perfect aftermarket gasket you can cut off a piece and take it to your local hardware store and they should have the perfect fit in stock.

-This new rope gasket will look different maybe even look bigger in diameter when you buy it but that is only because it’s new and hasn’t been smushed between the door yet, and that is a good thing because once you install it, it should seal tight and like new.
+The new rope gasket will look different maybe even bigger in diameter when you buy it but that is only because it’s new and hasn’t been smushed between the door yet, and that is a good thing because once you install it, it should seal tight and like new.

-Gaskets come in kits with the glue and instructions and I recommend following those instructions because most will tell you the glue requires drying time and how long you need to wait before you use your stove, these kits generally cost about $25 from the hardware store but if you are looking for the original manufactures kit it’s possible that it could cost a little more, but to be honest, an aftermarket gasket will work just as good, I’ve personally installed hundreds of them and they work great and you really can’t tell the difference between them.
+Gaskets come in kits with the glue and instructions and I do recommend following those instructions because most will tell you the glue requires drying time and how long you need to wait before you use your stove, these kits generally cost about $20 to $35 online but if you are looking for the original manufactures kit it’s possible that it could cost a little more, but to be honest, an aftermarket gasket will work just as good, I’ve personally installed hundreds of them and they work great and you really can’t tell the difference between them.

 How do you install a wood stove door gasket?